Don’t see what you’re looking for? E-mail us and we’ll sort it out.

 If you have any questions regarding the ship date of a beta book, please check the website for the estimated date.

 Each book’s home page on pragprog.com has links for reporting errors, typos, suggestions, and any other errata.
 Also, if you look at the bottom of each page in the PDF version, you’ll see a hyperlink labeled “Report Erratum.”
-This takes you directly to the book’s errata page.

 At this stage we’re really interested in hearing about content: technical errors and missing or hard-to-understand text.